SGMartin/SGMartin/README.md

 ![bioinformatics](https://omgenomics.com/assets/bioinformatics-data-science-venn-diagrams.png)
 ## Hello there! 👋
 This is Santiago's GitHub.
-I'm a bioinformatician and data analyst with a strong focus on computational pharmacogenomics and personalized precision oncology.
+I'm a bioinformatician and data scientist with a strong focus on computational pharmacogenomics and personalized precision oncology.

 - [x] **Data science**